Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Abstract

 \section{Abstract}

-In 2019, Benini \textit{et al.} showed that, in a simply connected wandering domain, all pairs of orbits behave the same way relative to the hyperbolic metric, thus giving us our first insight into the general internal dynamics of such domains.
-After proving in a recent manuscript that the same is not true for multiply connected wandering domains, a natural question is: how inhomogeneous can multiply connected wandering domains get?
+Recently, Benini \textit{et al.} showed that, in simply connected wandering domains of entire functions, all pairs of orbits behave in the same way relative to the hyperbolic metric, thus giving us our first insight into the general internal dynamics of such domains.
+After proving in a recent manuscript that the same is not true for multiply connected wandering domains, a natural question is: how inhomogeneous can multiply connected wandering domains be?
 We give an answer to this question, in that we show that uniform dynamics inside an open subset of the domain generalises to the whole wandering domain.
-As an application of this result, we construct the first example of a semi-contracting infinitely connected wandering domain.
+As an application of this result, we construct the first example of a meromorphic function with a semi-contracting infinitely connected wandering domain.